© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross base in St John the Baptist's churchyard is a scheduled monument protected by Historic England under reference 1016306.
 View the official record →

-Churchyard cross base is a medieval monument located in the churchyard of St John the Baptist's Church in Northamptonshire.
+The Churchyard cross base in St John the Baptist's churchyard is a fragmentary medieval monument comprising a stone base that once supported a parish cross.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016306.

 Churchyard cross base in St John the Baptist's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016306.